mramendi/asciidoctor-vale-assistant/README.md

 1. Optional: If the assistant proposes breaking up the module, enter a follow-on prompt, such as `Output the content of the split modules`.
 The assistant outputs the split modules and a snippet for including tham in the assembly. **You must verify that the new content matches the content of the existing module**.
 1. Start a new thread with the Gem to work on another file.

+**IMPORTANT:** If you make any changes proposed by the assistant, and _especially_ if you copy-paste any assistant output into your files, you must:

+* Keep the old version backed-up and compare the new version to the old version using a diff tool like meld
+* Get another writer to peer-review the changes, ensuring that they work in the full context
+* If the changes involve rewording or restructuring that _might_ have an impact on the meaning of the text, get QE or Engineering review

+**REMEMBER:** The writer, not the AI assistant, remains responsible for any changes made.
+A language model cannot make documentation quality decisions.

 ## Reporting issues

 If you report issues, please include both files that you uploaded to the Gem and also the thread log.